 Uses: Bogs, Borders, Cottage Gardens, Landscapes, Mass Planting, Naturalizing, Pond Edges, Rain Gardens, Stream Banks

 Notable Features: Cut Flower, Rebloomer, Very Cold Hardy, Native

 Growth Habit: Upright, Clumping, Spreading

 Homeowner Growing Tips: Grow in sun to partial shade, in acidic, moist, rich soils.
 In wet sites, can be submerged up to 4" deep in water.
 Although this species is found naturally in wet areas, it is easy to grow in the average home garden; amend with compost before planting, keep mulched, and provide supplemental watering through summer.
 Spreads via rhizomes and seeds; may be divided after blooming (wear gloves, as the rhizomes are poisonous).
-After hard frost, cut leaves down to 1".
+After a hard frost, cut leaves down to 1".